RCCG Sunday School Teachers Manual Lesson 35: 3 May 2026

 CLOSING PRAYER:

-Almighty Father, use me mightily for Your glory in Jesus’ name.
+Almighty Father, guide me to parent my children under Your guidance and leadership in Jesus’ name.

 ASSIGNMENT: RCCG Sunday School Teachers Manual Lesson 35